 9 Subscription fees

-b.
-New or past Senior Members with membership lapsed for a period of at least the previous season, applying to join the Club after the starting date of April 1st, shall be accepted at a reduced rate to be decided annually, if application is made after July 31st.
+- New or past Senior Members with membership lapsed for a period of at least the previous season, applying to join the Club after the starting date of October 1st, shall be accepted at a reduced rate to be decided annually, if application is made after Jan 1st.

-c.
-Subscriptions shall be due on April 1st and shall be paid not later than May 31st.
-At the discretion of the Management Committee, payments after that date will incur a levy of 25%.
+- Subscriptions shall be due on October 1st and shall be paid not later than Nov 30th.
+At the discretion of the Management Committee, payment after that date will incur a levy of 25%.
 Members more than 3 months in arrears shall be deemed to have resigned their membership of the Club.

 10 Affiliation fees

 a.
-Senior, Student, Associate, Honorary and Inclusion Members
+Senior, Junior, Associate, Honorary and Inclusion Members

-i.
-Affiliation fees to the National, Regional and county organisations shall be in addition to Club subscriptions.
+- Affiliation fees to the National, Regional and County organisations shall be in addition to Club subscriptions.

-d.
-The Committee shall comprise: the Officers of the Club, Field Captain, Senior Records Officer, Junior Records Officer, Equipment Officers, Senior Coaching Organiser, Junior Coaching Organiser, Tournament Organisers, Facilities Officer, Membership Secretary, Club Development Officer, Social Secretary, Welfare Officers, Fund Raising Organiser, Junior Representative, Health and Safety Officer, Webmaster and up to 3 additional members.
+- The Committee shall comprise: the Officers of the Club, Records Officer, Equipment Officers, Coaching Co-Ordinator, Junior Club Co-Ordinator, Tournament Organisers, Facilities Officer, Membership Secretary, Club Development Officer, Social Secretary, Welfare Officers, Fund Raising Organiser, Junior Representative, Health and Safety Officer, Webmaster and up to 3 additional members.

 12 Election of Officers (as defined in rule 11c)